manassaloi/manassaloi.github.io/_posts/2018-03-30-how-i-became-pm.markdown

 **Learnings:**

 * There was no way I could see myself doing a government job.
-The 3 months at IOCL was enough for me to realise that
+The 3 months at IOCL was enough for me to realise that.

 * I got interested in management while at IOCL.
-I took a project related Total Productive Maintenance (TPM)at IOCL and I started a habit of reading as much as I could about best management practices
+I took a project related Total Productive Maintenance (TPM)at IOCL and I started a habit of reading as much as I could about best management practices.

 * At Avaya, I learnt how big companies run.
 I was part of sprints, planning meetings for the first time.
-I also understood how products get built: customer research, prototyping, alpha releases etc
+I also understood how products get built: customer research, prototyping, alpha releases etc.

 **RedBus**